parsaes80/Projects-demo/README.md

 # Projects-demo
 hello!

 Welcome to my repository.
 I'm currently studying systems engineering at SFU.

-In this repository, there are List of projects I have developed in SFU.
+In this repository, there are List of projects I have developed in SFU and by myself.
 I have Categorized them by coding language.
 Enjoy the code :)

 More information on the projects is below:

-ARM assembly Fibonacci calculator:
-        The first main file is bigAdd.S which adds two large numbers that are stored in memory in little-endian format.
-        The second main file is BigFib.c which uses the adder to calculate the next number in our Fibonacci sequence.

-MandelBrot Set Renderer:
-Using C++, this project will render the Mandelbrot set using the CPU.
-This code uses OpenMP to make the code multithreaded and reduce render time.
-SDL2 is also used here as an IO monitor and to create a window and display the rendered image.
-This is a visual studio project so it's not able to run on Linux.
-However, it should compile on any Windows PC using Visual Studio.
-There are options at the start of the main.cpp file to customize your render to your liking.

 C++:
 1. Queue and Deque using Linked Lists: